 Julie Wilkinson is a playwright, actor and Senior Lecturer in Creative Writing at Manchester Metropolitan University.
 Her many stage plays include Pinchdice and Co.
 (Theatre Centre and Women’s Theatre Group, 1988), Scorcher (Action Transport, 2004), and On Saturdays This Bed is Poland (New Perspectives, 2007).
 Radio plays include the four-part series Coal (1998); television writing, Children’s Ward and a stint on Emmerdale.
 She has recently toured a new one-woman show, Springtide at Mablethorpe, a dystopian climate-change comedy, to Festivals including Shambala, and Lancaster Litfest.

 Jane Woddis is an independent cultural researcher, and previously worked for many years in theatre-in-education and community arts.
-She is an Associate Fellow in the Centre for Cultural Policy Studies at University of Warwick, where she is a tutor on the International Cultural Policy and Management MA.
-She is also Chair of Big Brum Theatre In Education.
+She is an Associate Fellow in the Centre for Cultural and Media Policy Studies at University of Warwick, and is currently an MA tutor there.
+She is also on the Advisory Group of Big Brum Theatre In Education’s Paul Hamlyn Foundation action-research project, ‘More and Better’.
 She is the author of Religious Protest and its Impact on Cultural Policy (2011) and Arts Practitioners in the Cultural Policy Process: Spear-carriers or Speaking Parts?
 (2014), both in the International Journal of Cultural Policy.